home

 Bloomfield Science Museum

 With something on offer for all ages, the Bloomfield Science Museum makes the perfect family outing in Jerusalem.
-The museum is filled with original and creative interactive displays and exhibits that invite one and all to touch, experiment, get involved and have fun.
-There are various ongoing popular exhibits that should not be missed such as Footprints of Light that lets visitors try out the latest technology – light writing – using colored beams of light.
+The museum is filled with original and creative interactive displays and exhibits that invite one and all to touch, experiment, get involved, and have fun.

-Families and kids can take guided tours on a daily basis or take part in arts and crafts workshops, science demonstrations and interactive performances on Saturdays.
+Families and kids can take guided tours daily or take part in arts and crafts workshops, science demonstrations, and interactive performances on Saturdays.
 If you're a family with a penchant for museums, you may want to spend a couple of hours here before heading to the nearby Israel Museum or Bible Lands Museum.

 The Israel Museum

-Families with kids who enjoy museums will want to reserve a full day for The Israel Museum in Jerusalem, which is Israel's largest cultural institution and considered one of the top ten museums in the world.
-The museum, which was renovated in 2010, is known for its Youth Wing that encourages learning and creativity in the young ones through hands-on workshops, exhibitions and activities.
+Families with kids who enjoy museums will want to reserve a full day for The Israel Museum in Jerusalem, which is Israel's largest cultural institution and is considered one of the top ten museums in the world.
+The museum, which was renovated in 2010, is known for its Youth Wing which encourages learning and creativity in the young ones through hands-on workshops, exhibitions, and activities.

 The rest of the family won't want to miss out on the famous Shrine of the Book, which houses many ancient manuscripts including the Dead Sea Scrolls, and the model of Jerusalem in the Second Temple era.
 In addition, there are magnificent art and archaeological exhibitions on offer.
 Round the experience off with a souvenir from the stunning gift store as well as a light snack at the cozy coffee shop near the museum entrance.